 Mobile ad spending is expected to be approximately 72% of total digital ad spend by 2019.
 This prediction isn’t surprising, given that as of 2015, people in the United States were spending a greater percentage of their online time on mobile devices (51%) than on desktops and laptops (42%).

 In 2012, Facebook decided to adopt a mobile-first strategy as it saw a shift in how people were accessing the platform.
 The strategy seems to be paying off well.
 The social media giant reported more than a 50% rise in its quarterly revenue in the first quarter of 2016.
-A large part of it was driven by mobile ads, which accounted for approximately 82% of the total revenue.
+Mobile ads drove a large part of it, which accounted for approximately 82% of the total revenue.

 Facebook’s push into live videos, coupled with increasing usage of mobile devices, seems to be doing the trick.
-The emergence of new categories of mobile devices such as smart watches makes the case stronger in favor of Facebook mobile ads.
+The emergence of new categories of mobile devices such as smart watches makes the case stronger for Facebook mobile ads.

-Facebook does not show right-hand column ads on mobile devices due to the limited screen size.
-That itself pushes the average cost of ad prices upwards when compared to desktops.
-Despite the increase, the social media giant still posted a very healthy demand, both in terms of existing customers and new customers.
+Facebook does not show right-hand column mobile ads due to the limited screen size.
+That itself pushes the average cost of mobile ad prices upwards when compared to desktops.
+Despite the increase, the social media giant continues to receive healthy demand, both from existing customers and new customers.

 The surge in increased digital and mobile ad spend can put a strain on small companies.
 According to SeatGeek, a ticketing retailer, it had to cut down its Facebook mobile ad spend from 100% in 2013 to 30% in 2015.

-However, if you plan your game right, you don’t have to take such drastic measures, despite the upwards trend in prices of Facebook advertising.
+However, if you plan your game right, you don’t have to take such drastic measures, despite the upwards trend in Facebook mobile ad prices.

 Design for small screens

 More than 50% of Facebook users access the social network through a mobile device only.
 That figure comes down to 823 million and is expected to grow rapidly in the near future.
-As a marketer thus, it becomes imperative that you optimize ads for smaller screen sizes of mobile devices.
+It becomes imperative that you optimize ads for smaller screen sizes of mobile devices.